ricky-return42/artificial_intelligence/README.md

 #### How to use/play

+1. Open the Tic-Tac-Toe.ipynb
-1. Run the first cell in the notebook
+2. Run the first cell in the notebook
-2. Select the number of training iterations and run the second cell.
+3. Select the number of training iterations and run the second cell.
 It requires as many as 20000 cycles for the AI to learn properly
-3. Run the third cell to play the game
+4. Run the third cell to play the game
 > - fill in 'smart' parameter (default = None).
 This option determines which computer player is 'smart'.
 It is very obvious that a smart computer outplays a random computer easily
 > - Choose number of players: if set to 0, then a demonstration between computer AIs will be shown